pythonnz/pdfbaker/docs/custom_processing.md

 See `examples/custom_processing/bake.py` for a simple example of how to do this.

-If you need to fully customise the processing, make sure that your function returns a list of Path objects (the PDF files that were created) as that is the expected type of return value for logging.
+If you need to fully customise the processing, make sure that your function returns a Path or list of Path objects (the PDF files that were created) as that is the expected type of return value for logging.